opencontainers/umoci/README.md

 Pre-built binaries can be downloaded from [umoci's releases page][releases].
 As umoci's builds are reproducible, a cryptographic checksum file is included in the release assets.
-All of the assets are also signed with a [release key][umoci-keyring], whose fingerprint is:
+All of the assets are also signed with [one of our release keys][umoci-keyring], whose fingerprints are:

 ```text
 pub   rsa4096 2016-06-21 [SC] [expires: 2031-06-18]